ar-nelson/cmpsci677-lab1/src/DesignDocument.md

 come up with a compact binary encoding for messages; Haskell's built-in string serialization was good enough for my purposes.

-One bug I haven't been able to fix is that **the gateway doesn't close TCP connections when a client leaves**.
-If a device is killed, its ID will remain reserved, and trying to communicate with that ID can cause a deadlock.

 \newpage